rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 However, some legacy endpoints are not fully spec-compliant and can behave unpredictably in the presence of ICE candidates that contain a hostname, potentially leading to ICE failure.
-Such endpoints have been identified during testing of this technique, but appear to be rare.
+Some endpoints may also fail to handle a connectivity check from an address that they have not received in signaling.
+During the aforementioned experimental testing, the connection rate when interacting with endpoints that provided raw IP addresses (and therefore should be unaffected) decreased by 3% (relative), presumably for these reasons.

 Examples
 ========